-The ISO shall not co-mingle any funds standing to the credit of an ISO Account with its other month.
-The first invoice will be based on the Preliminary Settlement Statments and the second invoice will be based on the Final Settlement Statement(s).
+The ISO shall prepare and and to each Scheduling Coordinator two involces for each calendar month.
+The first involce will be based on the Preliminary Settlement Statements and the second involce will be based on the Final Settlement Statement(s).
 Each invoice will show amounts which are to be paid by or to each Scheduling Coordinator, the Payment Date, being the date on which such amounts are to be paid or received and details of the ISO Clearing Account to which any amounts owed by Scheduling Coordinators are to be paid.
-Reurns, post closing adjustments and the financial outcomes of Dispute Resolution may be invoiced separately from monthly market activities.
+Reums, post closing adjustments and the financial outcomes of Dispute Resolution may be invoiced apparately from monthly market activities.
 The ISO shall provide a market notice at least 30 days prior to such invoicing identifying the components of such invoice.